It has a mild banana flavor; it does not contain alcohol, sugar, or lactose.

 Warnings and Contraindications

-Foamisan should not be used if you are allergic to simethicone or any of the other ingredients in this medicine.
+Formosan should not be used if you are allergic to simethicone or any other ingredients in this medicine.

-Foamisan contains sorbitol.
-If your doctor has an intolerance to some sugars, contact your doctor before taking this medicine.
+Formosan contains sorbitol.
+If your doctor is intolerant to some sugars, contact your doctor before taking this medicine.

 Avoid drinking carbonated beverages while using foamisan.
-The espumisan can be taken immediately before, during or after eating, if necessary, also before going to bed.
+The espumisan can be taken immediately before, during, or after eating, if necessary, before going to bed.

-The foamisan administered in babies, should be added to a bottle with milk and / or food or in a teaspoon before or after breastfeeding.
+The foam administered in babies should be added to a bottle with milk and food or teaspoons before or after breastfeeding.

-During pregnancy and lactation before use, consult the doctor and should not be used in babies of 1 month of age.
+Before use during pregnancy and lactation, consult the doctor, and it should not be used in babies of 1 month of age.